-Super automatic espresso machines require descaling every one to three months depending on usage and more specifically water hardness.
+All machines will require descaling at some point.
+Usually super automatic espresso machines require descaling every, one to three months, depending on usage and more specifically water hardness.

-Descaling is the process of running a cleaner through the internal boiler, pump and various valves of the espresso machine.
-To descale a super automatic machine, use a descaling solution specifically made to clean an espresso machines.
-A great advantage of superautomatic espresso machines is that they will have prompts to direct you in this process.
+Descaling is the process of running a descaling solution through the internal boiler, pump and various valves of the espresso machine.
+To descale a super automatic machine, use a descaling solution specifically made to clean an espresso machine.
+A great advantage of superautomatic espresso machines is that most of them are programmed to give you prompts and guide you through the descaling process.

-There are two types of descalers on the market: powder and liquid.
+There are three types of descalers on the market: powder and liquid and tablets.
 Both are equally effective.
 If you are using the powder, be sure to dissolve the packet of powder fully in a 32 oz. bottle of warm water.
 Once dissolved, you can pour the solution into your water tank.